hrdikshrma/LLMMetricsResearch/README.md

 If you have any questions or suggestions, feel free to reach out to me:
 - Email: hardik.sharma@temple.edu
 - GitHub: hrdikshrma
-Thank you for visiting iCloud-Lite!
-Happy coding!
+Thank you for visiting LLMMetricsResearch!
+Keep researching!